 - What island(s) are you considering?
 Are you already leaning towards one or two?

-- Before you say you want to see volcanoes, which is a very common question, read: Where to see volcanoes in Hawaii?
-If you want to see an active volcano then go to the Big Island.
+- Before you say you want to see volcanoes, read: Where to see volcanoes in Hawaii?
+If you want to see an active volcano then your answer is to go to the Big Island.